Tulip-Dev/tulip/doc/user/tutorial_intermediate.rst

 .. image:: _images/tutorial04_01b.png
-	:width: 400

 The second file contains two columns, each corresponding to one player.
 Every line represents a game played between two players.

 .. image:: _images/tutorial04_02b.png
-	:width: 150

-In order to import the data, follow the instructions as explained in :ref:`this section <csv>`.
+In order to import the data, follow the instructions as explained in :ref:`csv`.
 Make sure to choose ``,`` as field separator for the games file.

 The goal
 ^^^^^^^^